advanced-software-engineering/Miner-Recommender/README.md

 Our recommender implements the predefined [IMemberRecommender](https://github.com/kave-cc/java-cc-kave/blob/master/cc.kave.rsse.calls/src/main/java/cc/kave/rsse/calls/IMemberRecommender.java) interface.
 For querying we either need a Context  or a [query](https://github.com/advanced-software-engineering/Miner-Recommender/blob/master/src/main/java/ch/uzh/ifi/seal/ase19/core/models/Query.java) object.
 Additionally the recommender has a `persist` method to incremental update the model.

+In the paper they extracted we following information for a completion context:
+* receiver object type
+* how the object entered the enclosing method
+* the kind of statement or expression surrounding the completion point
+* value type required for the final expression
+* signature of the enclosing method and the super type

+We are using the following information to calculate the similarity of two contexts:
+* fully qualified name of the receiver object type
+* how the object entered the enclosing method we differ between three options.
+Class (class or instance variable), method parameter and local (local variable in a method body).
+* the kind of statement or expression surrounding the completion point.
+We differ between the following options: Method body, branching condition, loop, assignment, return statement, lambda and try.
+* fully qualified name of the final value type
+* we splitted the enclosing method signature in multiple sub-elements
+    * fully qualified name of return type of the enclosing method
+    * number of method parameters of the enclosing method
+    * name and fully qualified name of the method parameters
+    * fully qualified name of super type

 ## Example

 Run the `Example.java` file in the `evaluation & example` repository.
 No command line arguments are needed.
 The same query is asked multiple times.
 After each request the model is manually updated and the prediction becomes more meaningful.